-Grace to you and Happy Easter!
+Grace to you, and Happy Easter!

-We continue our reflections on the Resurrection.
+I continue our reflections on the Resurrection.

 God love you.
 God bless you.

 [Second Week of Easter, Tuesday: Acts 4:32-37; Jn 3:7b-15]